 There are definitely some potential tax savings here, especially for those just starting out.
 It makes sense to pay taxes on the money you contribute now, rather than later, when your tax rate may be higher.

-8. RUMINATE ON A BACKDOOR ROTH
+8. CONSIDER A BACKDOOR ROTH

 A Backdoor Roth allows people with high incomes to fund a Roth, despite IRS income limits, and reap its tax benefits.
 Could it be right for you?